JWT Authentication Configuration Guide¶

 - Long-lived Refresh Tokens: Refresh tokens can have longer expiration times (7-30 days)

-- Timely Revocation: Revoke tokens promptly when users log out or anomalies are detected
+- Timely Revocation: Revoke tokens promptly when users log out

 3. Algorithm Selection¶